Robust Dialogue State Tracking with Weak Supervision and Sparse Data: Introduction

 \section{Introduction}

-Generalisation and robustness are among the key requirements for naturalistic conversational abilities of task-oriented dialogue systems~\cite{edlund2008towards} The dialogue state tracker (DST) of a dialogue system solves the task of extracting meaning and intent from the user input, and to keep track of the user's goal over the continuation of the current dialogue in form of a dialogue state~\cite{young2010hidden}.
-Specifically, given user's input, the DST is required to extract information regarding concepts that is necessary to complete the task at hand.
-Imagine a recommendation and booking system for places.
-The system needs to gather user preferences in terms of budget, location, etc. Concepts like these are assembled in an ontology on levels of domain (e.g., restaurant or hotel), slot (e.g., price or location), and value (e.g., ``expensive'' or ``south'').
+Generalisation and robustness are among the key requirements for naturalistic conversational abilities of task-oriented dialogue systems~\cite{edlund2008towards}.
+In a dialogue system, dialogue state tracking (DST) solves the task of extracting meaning and intent from the user input, and keeps track of the user's goal over the continuation of a conversation as part of a dialogue state (DS)~\cite{young2010hidden}.
+A recommendation and booking system for places, for instance, needs to gather user preferences in terms of budget, location, etc. Concepts like these are assembled in an ontology on levels of domain (e.g., \emph{restaurant} or \emph{hotel}), slot (e.g., \emph{price} or \emph{location}), and value (e.g., ``expensive'' or ``south'').
+Accurate DST is vital to a robust dialogue system, as the system's future actions depend on the conversation's current estimated state.
+However, generalising DST to new data and domains is especially challenging.
+The reason is the strong reliance on supervised training.

-Generalising the DST to new data and new domains is especially challenging compared to other modules in the dialogue system pipeline.
-The reason is the strong reliance on supervised training, as DST typically requires fine-grained labels to learn from.
-An accurate DST is vital to a robust dialogue system, as the system's future actions depend on the estimation of the conversation's current state.
-Encountering new concepts and topics during a conversation can break a trained model which has no ability to interpret this data or if knowledge transfer capabilities are insufficient.

-Virtually all top-performing DST methods are either entirely or partially extractive approaches~\cite{ni2021recent}.
-Mechanisms to extract or generate value candidates directly from context are crucial to achieve good tracking performance, scalability and generalisation and are imperative for value independent systems~\cite{heck-etal-2020-trippy}.
-However, training these models robustly is a challenge.
-Learning to track dialogues typically requires data with fairly detailed labels informing about the true dialogue state at every turn.
-Extractive methods usually demand fine-grained labels on word level indicating the precise locations of value mentions.
-Given the richness of human language and the ability to express the same canonical value in many different ways, this is a non-trivial task that poses a challenge to intra- and inter-annotator consistency.
-Naturally, producing such labels is very costly, and it is no surprise that datasets of such kind are rare~\cite{zhang2020recent,deriu2021survey}.